What Rights do Minority Shareholders or Minority Partners Have?

 Employees who are also minority owners of the business can be terminated from employment in the business - just like any at-will employee - at any time for any reason.
 The problem is that the termination may devalue the interest in the business.

 In the absence of an agreement between the shareholders, partners or members (of an LLC), the situation is usually thrust into the court system to resolve.
 Courts will first look to any agreements between the parties (if any exist).
 There are certain protections under the Illinois statutes which protect minority owners or partners which the courts will consider.
 Then the courts will consider the equities of the situation and balance the right of the majority owners to manage the business against their fiduciary duties to the minority owner.
 This analysis usually favors the majority owners unless the majority owners are breaching their fiduciary duties to the other shareholders.
-If you have any questions regarding the legal aspects of partnership, contact the Chicago business lawyers at Bellas & Wachowski for further guidance.
+If you have any questions regarding the legal aspects of partnership, contact the Chicago business lawyers at Bellas & Wachowski Attorneys at Law for further guidance.

 In the case of a partnership, the minority partner is at a minimum entitled to a return of their capital investment and perhaps the full appraised value of the business, including good will.